An APC is the gold standard for dyslexia assessors, and illustrates a commitment to ongoing

 Areas I cover include: Buckinghamshire, Gerrards Cross.
 Chalfont.
 St. Peter.
 Chalfont.
 St. Giles.
 Amersham.
 Marlow, Beaconsfield.

-First of all, I will gather information from the family or carer of the child, and the child's school.
+First of all, I will gather background information from the family or carer of the child, and the child's school.
+This will help me form a holistic view of the child.

 I then combine the results of the tests with the background information to write a